mikeroyal/Windows-11-Guide/README.md

 [Trusted Platform Module (TPM](https://docs.microsoft.com/en-us/windows/security/information-protection/tpm/trusted-platform-module-overview) is a technology module designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that is designed to carry out cryptographic operations.

+[ARM64EC (“Emulation Compatible”)](https://docs.microsoft.com/en-us/windows/uwp/porting/arm64ec) is a new application binary interface (ABI) for Windows 11 on ARM that runs with native speed and is interoperable with x64 architecture.
+An app, process, or even a module can freely mix and match with ARM64EC and x64 as needed.
+The ARM64EC code in the app will run natively while any x64 code will run using Windows 11 on ARM’s built-in emulation.
+The ARM64EC ABI differs slightly from the current [ARM64 ABI](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-160) in ways that make it binary compatible with x64 code.
+Specifically, the ARM64EC ABI follows x64 software conventions including calling convention, stack usage, and data alignment, making ARM64EC and x64 interoperable.
+Apps built as ARM64EC may contain x64 code but do not have to, since ARM64EC is its own complete, first-class ABI for Windows.

+### Screenshots of the Windows 11 Desktop

  <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/124991551-acdc4e00-dff6-11eb-9711-eb03460f144e.png">
   <br />